 Many factors can affect the quality of your sleep, including what you wear to bed!
 I’ve always been a sweats and t-shirt kind of gal, but I recently invested in my first nice pair of pajamas.
 I can’t believe how comfortable they are, and I know I’ve been getting better sleep because of them!

-On the other hand, there’s also some evidence to suggest that sleeping naked can improve your quality of sleep.
+On the other hand, there’s also some evidence to suggest that sleeping naked can lead to better sleep.
 So I guess the takeaway is that it doesn’t matter exactly what you wear to bed, as long as you feel as comfortable as possible! :-)

 4. Get More Exercise